You’ve decided a Bengal Cat is the right breed for you. Trying to find the right breeder can be a daunting task. Hopefully this website will help.

 How much do Bengals cost?

-Prices for Bengal kittens and adults varies widely in different areas, and also will depend on whether the kitten or cat is determined to be “pet only” or show quality based on established standards for the breed.
-Bengal kittens purchased from a reputable breeder as pet (to be spayed/neutered and not used for breeding) on *average* can be around $600-1200 depending on the overall quality of the kitten.
-You will find prices above and below this based on the region and other factors.
-Kittens sold as show cats with breeding rights are on *average* $1,500-2,500 and up.
+Prices for Bengal kittens and adults vary widely in different areas, and also will depend on whether the kitten or cat is determined to be “pet only” or show quality based on established standards for the breed.
+Bengal kittens purchased from a reputable breeder as pet (to be spayed/neutered and not used for breeding) on *average* may be $800-1500 or more depending on the overall quality of the kitten.
+You may find prices above and below this based on the region and other factors.
+Kittens sold with show potential with breeding rights may be $2,000 and up.
 (These are prices in $US, costs in other countries will differ.)

 Retired breeding cats and rescues